apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ### Markdown TOC

 Just like previous section.
 Plugin is already installed if you followed Plugin Manager section.
-To create Tree Of Content that is automarically updating on each save call command `:GenTocGFM`.
+To create Tree Of Content that is automagically updating on each save, call command `:GenTocGFM`.
 For other useful command check plugin github repository ([Link](https://github.com/mzlogin/vim-markdown-toc))

 ### Undo and redo inside interactive mode